info-icon

 • Mean Gd-enhancing lesions: 1.2

-• Polymorphisms: 48% out of 142 patients who consented to genotyping had the F/F genotype for the FCGR3A polymorphism8
+• Genetic mutations: 48% out of 142 patients who consented to genotyping had the F/F genotype for the receptor encoded by FCGR3A7

-N-MOmentum featured the most robust attack adjudication process of any NMOSD trial1,5,9
+N-MOmentum featured the most robust attack adjudication process of any NMOSD trial1,5,8

 The NMOSD-specific 18-point attack criteria ensured investigators captured any sign or symptom of a new attack, from the most subtle to the most severe1,5